 Don’t miss an excellent opportunity to travel to Bulgaria and make great memories for pennies.
 Pack your bags and book a flight already!

-2. Bulgaria Is Easily Accessible From All Continents
+2. Visiting Bulgaria Is Easy From All Continents

 Most national carriers and low-budget airlines offer direct flights to Sofia and some other cities in Bulgaria from numerous destinations in the world.